micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 ###### 1
-Now when they drew near Jerusalem, and came to [^a]Bethphage, at the Mount of Olives, then Jesus sent two disciples,
+Now when they drew near Jerusalem, and came to Bethphage, at the Mount of Olives, then Jesus sent two disciples,

 ###### 2
 saying to them, "Go into the village opposite you, and immediately you will find a donkey tied, and a colt with her.
 Loose _them_ and bring _them_ to Me.